VaggM/Diploma-thesis/notes/Diploma/ABLD (αβ-Log Determinant Divergence).md

 | IDDL-N          | α!=β vectors |

 > [!important]
-> Parameters α, β must always have the same sign except for the discontinuity case of α, β -> 0 .
-Making sure both are positive negates any sign issues.
+> Parameters α, β must always have the same sign to avoid and issues.
+Forcing them to be both positive negates this issue.